hachmannlab/chemml/doc/CMLWInputFile.rst

 =======================================================
 Be aware of some general restrictions:

-    - You are not allowed to have two different specific charecters in one line of input file (except for @ sign).
+    - You are not allowed to have two different specific charecters in one line of input file (except '=' and '@' signs).
     - The input tokens and output tokens for each block may be similar but they don't have to have similar values.
     - Only one input per legal input token can be received.
     - You are allowed to receive one sent token in several blocks.